namphuong2217/Backend-Spring-SocialPlatform/README.md

 Bootstrap initial application

 #### Spring Security
-Implementation of register new user, authentication/ authorization/login/logout with JSON Web Token and Spring Security, security of API Endpoints.
+* Security of API Endpoints.
+Implementation of authentication/ authorization/login/logout with JSON Web Token and Spring Security,
+* Adding new user,

-#### Spring Data JPA with MySQL
+#### Spring Data JPA with Postgresql
-Data access, communication between application and externe database
+Persistence to Postgresql database using JPA.
+More control with data.sql and schema.sql

 #### Spring MVC
 Dispatch requests to responsible handlers